How to fix a broken market in antibiotics

 Fixing the problem is daunting but past successes in rolling out drugs for HIV, vaccinating millions of children in the developing world and recalibrating rewards for medicines to treat rare genetic diseases suggest it is doable.

-That builds on a resolution passed at the World Health Assembly in Geneva in May recognizing the pressing need for the world to act in the fight to combat increasing resistance.
+That builds on a resolution passed at the World Health Assembly in Geneva in May recognising the pressing need for the world to act in the fight to combat increasing resistance.

 "We cannot contemplate failure," Davies told Reuters in an interview in her office in London's Whitehall.
 "We have to find something that works for the world."